proboscis/pinjected/docs_md/08_misc.md

 ```

-You can use interpreter_path, default_working_dir and default_design_paths as dependencies, which are automatically injected by the plugin.
+You can use interpreter_path and default_working_dir  as dependencies, which are automatically injected by the plugin.
 Other dependencies are resolved using __meta_design__ accumulated from all parent packages.
 You can use this to inject anything you need during the run configuration creation.

 Here is an example of submitting an injected variable to a ray cluster as a job: